-Amie Renaud recounts her exciting week aboard Tula.
+Amie Renaud recounts her exciting week sailing across the Straight of Georgia aboard Tula.

-The best way to describe a week aboard Tula is being in a state of complete bliss.
-You are truly oblivious to everything else, and simply enjoy the adventure created by the sea.
+The best way to describe a week sailing on Tula is being in a state of complete bliss.
+You are truly oblivious to everything else but the wind, the waves and the sea.

 Do you ever get that urge to leave everything behind for a grand adventure?